Before reading about the Child archetype, you may wish to read the introductory article on archetypes.

 What precipitated this episode?

-This woman, had recently been brought in to run this particular department, and this team member had felt that he should have been offered the job, rather than it going to an external person, and of all things a woman!
+This woman, had recently been brought in to run this particular department.
+This team member felt that he should have been offered the job, rather than it going to an external person.
+And of all things a woman!
 It seemed it had been only a matter of time before his Brat had to show up.

 When someone is in a full flight Child moment, do you think there is anything you can say or do to stop them?

 Certainly it is very difficult, if not dangerous, to say to them "Now listen your Child has taken over here", particularly when they don't understand this concept of archetypes.
 At best the Wounded Child will go off in a huff and at worst the Brat might hit you!

 Help yourself and your people to become your own coaches.
 Share this information, about Archetypes, in a personal development training session, to help them better understand why they behave the way they do.
 When you help your people to better understand themselves, the better your team will perform.

 On a positive note.
 Your fully developed Natural Child Archetype is the part of you that is light-hearted, innocent and expectant of the wonders of tomorrow - regardless of your age.

 Fully developed, your Natural Child Archetype brings playfulness, balancing the seriousness of the Judge; it allows you to spread optimism, magic, spontaneity and enthusiasm to everyone around you.

 This part of your personality is positively infectious and brings out the best in others, as well as in yourself.